Games behind: Wild card race

 In the 1994 MLB season, the American League and National League each split into three divisions, and each added a wild card team to the playoffs.
 Following this change, it became common for the media to publish an additional set of standings for the wild card race.
 It included all teams from a league, with the exception of the division leaders, and games behind was calculated with respect to the team with the highest standing in the wild card race.

 In the 2012 MLB season, both leagues added a second wild card team, and a third wild card team was added for each league starting with the 2022 MLB season.
 Games behind in the wild card race is now calculated with respect to the final wild card position.
 MLB's website distinguishes this statistic as wild card games behind, abbreviated WCGB.
 Unless all wild card qualifying teams are tied, this results in some teams being shown as some number of "games ahead" of the final qualifier, indicated by a plus sign ("+") in the standings.
-As an example, see the 2012 NL Wild Card standings, which shows the Atlanta Braves six games ahead of the St. Louis Cardinals.
+For example, see the 2012 NL Wild Card standings, which shows the Atlanta Braves six games ahead of the St. Louis Cardinals, and the 2022 AL Wild Card standings, which shows the Toronto Blue Jays and Seattle Mariners six games and four games, respectively, ahead of the Tampa Bay Rays.